parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/smart_contract_examples/2_my_little_pony.md

 # Example - My Little Pony

-In Chapter 2, we will implement a smart contract called `MyLittlePony`, to demonstrate how a contract can:
+In this chapter, we will implement a smart contract called `MyLittlePony`, to demonstrate how a contract can:

 - define entrypoint methods
 - define fields as data in contract storage

-From the last chapter, we have learned that the macro `contract` on struct allows getting or setting data from or into the [world state](../../../../concepts/storage#world-state).
+From the last chapter, we have learned that the macro `contract` on struct allows getting or setting data from or into the [world state](../../../fundamentals/nodes.md#world-state).
 The key to be stored started with a zero-indexed u8 integer ordered by the fields in the contract struct.

 In this chapter, we first create a struct, `MyLittlePony`, that consists of `name`, `age`, and `gender`.
 In this case, `name` has key `[0]` while `age` has key `[1]`.